JoeZhao527/Segment-Turtle/README.md

 }
 ```

-`coco_instances_results.json` (unet, deeplab, fcn): contains the prediction results for the test set, based on the best model checkpoint during training.
+`coco_instances_results.json` (unet): contains the prediction results for the test set, based on the best model checkpoint during training.
 The content is structured as following:

 ```python
 {